Charging an electric car at home.

 Electric car charging points need to be professionally installed.
 A certified charging provider will include installation cost in the price of the unit.

 - The installation process involves wall mounting the chargepoint on an exterior wall or garage, near to where you park and connecting it to the mains electricity supply with specialist hardware.

-- An installation should take around three hours to complete, depending on the individual requirements of the electric car driver and the installation location.
+- An installation should take around three hours to complete, depending on the individual requirements of the driver and the install location.

-- Installations can be booked online or at car dealerships with most companies happy to provide free advice and talk through the different options available to you.
+- Installations can be booked online or at car dealerships with most providers happy to provide free advice and talk through the options available.

-Tip: Make sure you’re at home during your install: The best charging specialists will not only install a chargepoint but demonstrate how to charge your car and answer any questions you have about charging in person.
+Tip: Make sure you’re at home during your install: The best charging providers will install a chargepoint, but also demonstrate how to charge your car and answer any questions you have.

 You can charge your electric car at home as often you need to.
-It should be treated just the same as charging a mobile phone, fully charging overnight and topping up in the day if necessary.
+It can be treated the same as charging a mobile phone, fully charging overnight and topping up in the day if necessary.